YannickGir/marvel-xperience/README.md

 ## Presentation

 This application aims to display the list of characters from the world of marvel.
 Each of these characters is represented in a card containing his image, his name as well as a set of additional information.
 Indeed, it is possible to display either:
 - the list of series;
 - or the list of stories;
 - or the list of comics.

 Note that's you've got two pages :
-- Home that display additional features filtered by some functions in react.
+- Home that display additional features filtered by some functions in react and with load buttons.
-- Home2 that display additional features filtered by the Backend.
+- Home2 that display additional features filtered by the Backend and with some pagination.

 Steps for the process are included below.